rregio/perdido-anotante/_posts/en/2025-04-03-doing-diferent-things.md

 I still wanted to make other things, but the fact that she didn't make it makes it difficult for me to try again...
 But there are still things I want to make, like rice pudding.

 If I make it, I'll post it here, but I don't know if I will.
 And so we end another note.

+PS: Some time later (it's now 22/05/2025) and I haven't done anything different like that anymore.
+I don't feel motivated to do anything similar.